Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-We found that a probabilistic convolutional autoencoder with a Gaussian output layer, illustrated in Figure~\ref{fig:cae}, offers a good practical compromise between accuracy and complexity while also handling the laid-out smoothness constraints.
+We found that a probabilistic convolutional autoencoder with a Gaussian output layer, illustrated in Figure~\ref{fig:cae}, offers a good practical compromise between accuracy and complexity while also handling the laid-out smoothness requirements, gradient stability, and preservation of spatial features, at least for the rectangular, two-dimensional geometric domains we investigate in this manuscript.
+By preservation of spatial features, we refer to retaining correlation structures and coherent patterns in the spatial output fields when mapping from LF to HF, including shifts, deformations, or amplitude changes.
+Providing the full spatial field to a model that can exploit such correlations enables learning a more accurate MF conditional model than training separate models per spatial location, which discards cross-location dependencies.
+In this work, we treat each time point independently and do not model spatio-temporal correlations, although extending the approach to capture them, \eg via recurrent, hybrid convolutional, or attention-based models, is a promising avenue for future research.
 The proposed model prioritizes gradient robustness and allows for several simple and easy-to-control regularization measures, which will be listed subsequently.
-The model performs probabilistic regression between the composed low-fidelity output $\Zlf = [\Ylf, X]$ and the HF model output $\Yhf$.
-Within $\Zlf$, $\Ylf$ is the LF model output, and $X$ is the interpolated input field (at spatial locations $\{\bc_i\}|_{i=1}^{n}$) with its parameterization $\bx$.
-The probabilistic autoencoder predicts the mean $M(\Zlf)$ and variance $V(\Zlf)$ of a Gaussian distribution that approximates the multi-fidelity conditional:
+The model performs probabilistic regression between the composed LF output $\Zlf = [\Ylf, X]$ and the HF model output $\Yhf$.
+The probabilistic autoencoder predicts the mean $M(\Zlf)$ and variance $V(\Zlf)$ of a Gaussian distribution that approximates the MF conditional\footnote{For compactness, we slightly abuse notation by using matrix symbols $\Ylf, \Yhf, \Zlf, M, V$ to represent both their matrix form (with rows as spatial points and columns as components), and their reshaped tensor form used in the convolutional autoencoder}:

 For simplicity, we assume a square spatial domain with a regular grid structure, allowing the use of standard convolutions.
-However, this is not a limitation: the approach can be extended to irregular domains using graph-based autoencoder variants.
+However, this is not a limitation: The approach can be extended to irregular domains using graph-based autoencoder variants.